-Our first instinct when our children have big emotions is to stop the emotion — to make it better — to fix it.
+Our first instinct when our children have big emotions is to stop the emotion, make it better, and fix it.
 We hurt when our children hurt.

-This is especially true for big displays of emotions like tantrums or melt-downs.
+This is especially true for big displays of emotions like tantrums.

-Some of the research I have done in children looks at the biological load of emotion — basically, we ask the question: How stressful is emotion in the body?
+Some of the research I have done examined the biological load of emotion — we asked: How stressful is emotion in the body?